 What does corporate America get wrong in the pest control industry?
 Go behind the scenes with Versa-Tech Pest Management Founder / COO Jason Baacke in his interview with CanvasRebel to learn how Versa-Tech is revolutionizing the industry.

 What do you think Corporate America gets wrong in your industry?

-There’s backend and there’s front end sales and service.
-Unfortunately in our industry the big players such as Orkin Terminix and other national brands tend to focus on back in sales rather than front and customer service.
+There’s a backend and there’s front end sales and service.
+Unfortunately, in our industry the big players such as Orkin Terminix and other national brands tend to focus on back in sales rather than front and customer service.
 This gives us the smaller and midsize or regional companies a huge advantage.
 However, that’s the harder road to travel.
-It’s the less profitable the harder to gain a foothold in and it’s extremely difficult to grow a company that way.
+It’s less profitable the harder it is to gain a foothold in and it’s extremely difficult to grow a company that way.
 That’s why the big guys don’t do it.
-But, that’s also why the bigger companies grow primarily by buying smaller companies with a good brand, great loyal clientele and good satisfied employees.
+But that’s also why the bigger companies grow primarily by buying smaller companies with a good brand, a great loyal clientele and good satisfied employees.

 Awesome – so before we get into the rest of our questions, can you briefly introduce yourself to our readers.